hamidgasmi/training.computerscience.cloud.aws/README.md

  	- Default Routes (0.0.0.0/0 IPv4 and ::/0 IPv6) could be added
 - A route Target can be:
  	- An IP @ or
- 	- An AWS networking object: Egress-Only G., IGW, NAT G., Network Interface, Peering Connection, Transit G., Virtual Private G.,...
+ 	- An AWS networking object: Egress-Only G., IGW, NAT G., Network Interface, Peering Connection, Transit G., Virtual Private G.,
 - Location: -
 - Types:
 	- Local Route: